About the FICO Credit Score

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.
+Since our society is so computer-driven, it should come as no surprise that your creditworthiness comes down to a single number.

 Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build a credit score:

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

 Improving your score

-How can you improve your credit score?
-Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifetime credit history, so you can't turn it around right away.
-You should appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.
+What can you do to improve your FICO score?
+Very little in the short term.
+Despite what you hear from "credit repair" companies, the score is based on your lifelong credit history, so you can't turn it around right away.
+(Of course you can and should appeal incorrect items on your credit report.)

-Before you can improve your FICO score, you have to get your score and make certain that the credit reports from each reporting agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, offers FICO scores on myFICO.com.
-For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your credit score, you've got to obtain the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that offered the first FICO credit score, sells FICO scores on myFICO.com.
+It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that can help you understand how to improve your credit score.

-You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.